 Limit Your Online Time

-The internet is basically unlimited for most of us.
+The internet is essentially unlimited for most of us.
 While it can be a useful tool, it can be very problematic when trying to focus.
 Set limits for yourself so that you don’t browse endlessly.
 Here’s a few things you can do:

 - Treat social media as a reward.
 Make a habit of completing your goals for the day, and then checking these sites.